| | | |

 • Weekly Goals: Spend 1 hour on Sunday night to plan out my goals and focuses for the upcoming week in my Google Calendar.

-• Quarter Goals: Spend 1 workday prior to the start of the quarter planning out what to do for the next quarter in Google Docs.
-For more, check out The 12 Week Year (book summary).
+• Quarter Goals: Spend one workday before the start of the quarter planning out what to do for the next quarter in Google Docs.

-Remember, that if you try to do everything then you will not making any progress toward any specific goal or big rock.
+Remember that if you try to do everything, then you will not make any progress toward any specific goal.
 Thus, I recommend establishing about three to seven goals per time period, with less being more.

 Similar Posts